mr-phlames/mychi-guides/content/blog/php/tips-and-tricks/index.md

 These are a few tips and tricks I've discovered on my PHP journey, some of these might work for you and others may not, feel free to choose whichever you're comfortable with and stick to those.

-It's quite wrong to say these are good ways of doing stuff so use these only, as I mentioned before, PHP is the type of language that provides many different ways of doing the same thing, so if you have anything you'd like to share, a new tip, a faster way to do something I mentioned, something you don't agree with, just reach out to me.
+It's quite wrong to say these are good ways of doing stuff so use these only, as I mentioned before, PHP is the type of language that provides many different ways of doing the same thing, so if you have anything you'll like to share, a new tip, a faster way to do something I mentioned, something you don't agree with, just reach out to me.